jackiehjm/stx-docs/doc/source/deploy_install_guides/r3_release/virtual/dedicated_storage_install_kubernetes.rst

 Install software on controller-0
 --------------------------------

-In the last step of "Prepare the virtual environment and virtual servers" the controller-0 virtual server 'dedicatedstorage-controller-0' was started by the :command:`setup_configuration.sh` command.
+In the last step of :doc:`dedicated_storage_environ`, the controller-0 virtual server 'dedicatedstorage-controller-0' was started by the :command:`setup_configuration.sh` command.

 On the host, attach to the console of virtual controller-0 and select the appropriate